lawrie/blackicemxbook/The_Hardware/The_Hardware.md

 ## USB Port

-The USB port USB1 is connected to the STM32 processor which can support full USB capability.
-The iceboot software uses it as a cdc-acm serial communication port that runs at full speed and is available as /dev/ttyACM0 on Linux.
-You do not need to set a baud rate fort this port as it runs at full speed, but you should set it to raw by “stty -F /dev/ttyACM0 raw” for the iceboot bitstream configuration to work correctly in binary (raw) mode.
+The USB port, USB PRG, is connected to the STM32 processor which can support full USB capability.
+The iceboot software uses it as a CDC-ACM serial communication port that runs at full speed and is available as /dev/ttyACM0 on Linux.
+You do not need to set a baud rate for this port as it runs at full speed, but you should set it to raw and no echo by `stty -F /dev/ttyACM0 raw -echo` for the ice40 bitstream configuration to work correctly in binary (raw) mode.

-Custom firmware on the STM32 can use this port in any way that it wants.
+Custom firmware on the STM32 can use both USB ports in any way that it wants.

 ## RPi header